Great Android RPGs

 Your favorite role-playing games may be available on Android devices.
-Several free RPG games have been designed exclusively for your Android-powered mobile phones and tablets.
-Some of them will remind you of old school 8-bit role-playing titles, whereas others include different genres to make gameplay more interesting.
+Several free RPGs have been designed exclusively for your Android-powered mobile phones and tablets.
+Some of them will remind you of old-school 8-bit role-playing titles, whereas others include different genres to make gameplay more interesting.

 Here's a rundown of some of the top free role-playing games for Android.
 We include a few freemium titles that offer in-game purchases for special power-ups, but if you are a seasoned RPG gamer, you can choose to ignore these micro-transactions.